by Allison Cavis, IT Specialist

 These days, staying connected is more important than ever.
 We’ve been working to make sure Library patrons are logged in and powered up for all the things that matter, whether it’s for school or work, emailing family or relaxing with some streaming video.

-Here are three ways we’ve been working to help meet your everyday tech needs:
+Here are ways we’ve been working to help meet your everyday tech needs:

-Connecting is easy: no password, no time limits, and no open hours— our speedy 100 Mb/s connection is available 24/7.
+Connecting is easy: no password, no time limits— our speedy 100 Mb/s connection is available 24/7.
 Completing the downtown WiFi map is the Town of Estes Park’s free Wapiti WiFi, which stretches from Town Hall into Bond Park.
 Look for both of these networks next time you’re enjoying downtown Estes Park.

 We’re pleased to report we’ve had at least one successful job interview completed in the ‘great outdoors’ of our Storytime Garden.
 From browsing for fun to life’s big moments, the Library is here to help you with a comfortable spot for your next connection.